bbartling/BAC0-GUI/README.md

 ## Auto Scan BACnet network
-[scanning_scripts](https://github.com/bbartling/bacnet-restapi/tree/main/scanning_scripts) for an experimental process of auto scanning the BACnet to compile results into a CSV file.
+See the [scanning_scripts](https://github.com/bbartling/bacnet-restapi/tree/main/scanning_scripts) directory of this repo for an experimental process of auto scanning the BACnet to compile results into a CSV file.

 ## Issues and comments